aarondyck/smbwatch/README.md

 ## 📜 License

-This project is licensed under the GPL3.
+This project is licensed under the   GNU GENERAL PUBLIC LICENSE Version 3.